 You and your doctor can discuss all of the risks and benefits of additional treatment beyond surgery.
 This decision may come down to what you and your doctor feel is best for you.

-Most mucinous carcinomas test negative for receptors for the protein HER2/neu, so they usually would not be treated with Herceptin (chemical name: trastumuzab).
-Still, be sure to confirm with your doctor whether or not you are a candidate for this medication, which targets receptors for HER2.
+Still, be sure to confirm with your doctor whether or not you are a candidate for anti-HER2 medicines.